What Jobs To Do In The Garden In August

 Hopefully you will find time to relax and enjoy your outdoor space as well.

-If you are going away on holiday then please check my holiday blog for tips on how to keep your garden in great shape whilst you are away.
+If you are going away on holiday then please check my article on Essential Garden Tasks Before You Go On Holiday for tips on how to keep your garden in great shape whilst you are away.

 Stake tall, top-heavy plants such as lilies, dahlia, echinops to give them support and prevent damage from wind or heavy rain.

 Continue dead-heading perennials and annual bedding plants to encourage a longer flowering season.

 Dead-head hemerocallis daily to keep them producing more flowers.

 You can cut back perennials to keep the border tidy, alternatively leave some to die back naturally as this provides autumn shelter and habitat for wildlife.

 Cut back faded penstemon flowers to just above a leaf node to encourage new flowers.